almostnine/RoboArm-Studio/README.md

 ## 🤝 Credits

-### 3D Model & Hardware Design
+### Hardware Design Base
-- **Robotic Arm 3D Model**: [Emre Kalem](https://makerworld.com/en/models/1134) (Eskisehir, Turkiye, 2025)
+- **Original Robotic Arm Design**: [Emre Kalem](https://makerworld.com/en/models/1134) (Eskisehir, Turkiye, 2025)
   - Original 3D printable robotic arm design
   - STL files and assembly instructions available on [MakerWorld](https://makerworld.com/en/models/1134)
+  - **Hardware Modification**: This project uses a modified version of the hardware design:
+    - Removed breadboard
+    - Added Sensor Shield mounted on top of Arduino Uno R4
+    - This provides a cleaner, more integrated setup

 ### Software & Web Interface
 - **Code & Web Interface**: Developed for cross-platform compatibility
 - This software provides a modern web-based control system for the robotic arm
-- All code in this repository was written to interface with Emre Kalem's robotic arm design
+- All code in this repository was written to interface with the modified hardware setup based on Emre Kalem's robotic arm design

 ## 📝 License